List of Northumberland Fusiliers battalions in World War I: Territorial Force Reserve battalions

 Almost all Territorial Force battalions had formed a 3rd Line – designated with the fractional 3/ – by June 1915; they supplied reinforcements to their parent 1st and 2nd Lines.
 In the autumn of 1915 they were brought together in 14 Third Line Groups, one for each of the pre-war T.F. divisions – those of the Northumberland Fusiliers joining the Northumbrian Third Line Group, along with those of the East Yorkshire Regiment, the Green Howards, and the Durham Light Infantry.

 In April 1916 they dropped the fractional designation and became Reserve Battalions T.F.
 On 1 September 1916 the reserve territorial battalions of each regiment were amalgamated into a single unit (or two units in certain large regiments, for example the Manchester Regiment's 5th and 8th Reserve Battalions).
 At the same time, the Third Line Groups were renamed as Reserve Brigades T.F.
 The Northumbrian Reserve Brigade T.F. commanded 4th (Reserve) Battalion, Northumberland Fusiliers, 4th (Reserve) Battalion, East Yorkshire Regiment, 4th (Reserve) Battalion, Green Howards, and 5th (Reserve) Battalion, Durham Light Infantry in the Hornsea area as part of the Humber Garrison.

 Along with the Special Reserve battalions, the T.F.
 Reserve battalions remained as regimental reserves.
 New recruits were posted to them first until they were up to strength, then to the Training Reserve.
 When drafts were needed for the overseas units, they were taken first from the regimental reserves; if there were insufficient trained replacements then recourse was made to the Training Reserve.

 Battalions

 1st Battalion

+This striking illustration was obtained by the official photographer immediately after the 1st Battalion, Northumberland Fusiliers, made their successful attack on the German trenches near St. Eloi, March 1916.

 The 1st Battalion was a regular army battalion, stationed in Portsmouth at the outbreak of World War I. It was assigned to the 9th Brigade, 3rd Infantry Division (Note: The fact that the 1st Battalion was assigned to the 9th Brigade, 3rd Infantry Division and the 2nd Battalion to the similarly numbered 9th (Sirhind) Brigade, 3rd (Lahore) Division on 4 August 1914 is merely a coincidence.) and remained with it throughout the war.
 It landed at Le Havre on 14 August 1914 and remained on the Western Front until the Armistice with Germany.
 It fought in the following major battles: